When you’re choosing the best deck stain, you’ll inevitably run into this question: how do you choose between an oil vs water based deck stain?

 As well as considering your own thoughts on maintenance and color, you should pay close attention to the pros and cons of each type of stain.
 No solution is perfect, so it’s a case of finding which checks the most boxes.

 Beyond that, it also pays to take account of the type of wood.
-If the wood in question is naturally resistant to rotting, water-based stains make better sense.
-Cedar, redwood, and cypress all respond particularly well to water-based variants.
+If the wood in question is more oily such as cedar or redwood, then you might consider an oil based stain as they all respond particularly well to oil-based variants.
+Wood types such as pressure treated pine responds well to water-based deck stains.

 The final factor to take into consideration is how much exposure to the elements your decking gets.
-If the area is constantly exposed to direct sun and wind or rain, oil-based stains are more rugged and durable.
+If the area is constantly exposed to direct sun and wind or rain, water-based stains are more durable.
 They generally make the smarter choice.

-This information should clear up once and for all the oil vs. water based deck stain debate.
-Review your deck and needs to see which is the most appropriate treatment for your decking.
+This information should answer once and for all the oil vs. water based deck stain questions.
+Review your decking needs to see which is the most appropriate treatment for your deck.
 If you still have any questions, don’t hesitate to get in touch.

 What To Do Next